HL7/smart-app-launch/input/pages/brands.md

       2. *Different EHR portals advertise Brands that should merge into a single card at display time*.
 For instance, a hospital transitioning between EHRs offers two distinct patient portals for an interim period and would like to surface both in a single card.
           * To indicate that it's OK for apps to merge a Brand's card into another Brand's card, publishers SHALL populate the same `identifier` in both Brands.
 In addition, publishers SHOULD include a patient-facing description for any merged Brands.
 Finally, apps SHOULD merge Brands into a single target Brand's card by displaying the target Brand's title and logo.
 Each Brand displays a distinct "connect" button with a patient-facing description or name.

-### Caching and CORS

-#### Guidelines For Caching And Managing Cross Origin Resource Sharing (CORS) For FHIR Resources

-Publishers SHOULD include a weak `ETag` header in all HTTP responses.
-Clients SHOULD cache responses by ETag and SHOULD consist of an `If-None-Match` header in all requests to avoid re-fetching data that have not changed.
-See <https://www.hl7.org/fhir/http.html> for background.

-Publishers SHALL support [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) for all GET requests to the artifacts described in this guide.

 ### FHIR Profiles

 #### Explanation Of FHIR Profiles For Endpoint And Organization Resources